Overv/VulkanTutorial/10_Multisampling.md

 ## Using multisampling

-With only a few simple steps we created additional buffers and image views necessary for multsampling and also determined how many samples we can use on the hardware we're using - it's now time to put it all together and see the results!
-We'll take care of the render pass first.
+With only a few simple steps we created additional buffers and image views necessary for multsampling and also determined how many samples we can use on our hardware - it's now time to put it all together and see the results!
+Let's take care of the render pass first.
 Modify `createRenderPass` and update color and depth attachment creation info structs:

 ```c++
 void createRenderPass() {